skooi928/doc-helper-0711/PROJECTDOC_PHASE2.md

 - Push stale documentation to main = Block
 - Before merge, warn users if current documentation status is stale.
 - After merge, git hook updates documentation status using same logic as post-commit

+**P.S.** We removed the CLI as it requires user to have NodeJS environment which is not user friendly.
+We added the logic straight inside the Git Hook.

 #### 2. User Friendly Chatbot